-Crystallised or uncrystallised funds can pass on completely tax free to any beneficiary as a lump sum or as a drawdown pension (up to the lifetime allowance).
-Members who die below age 75 who haven't yet started their pension, or who are taking a drawdown pension, can pass on their remaining SSAS pension pot as a lump sum death benefit or as flexi-access drawdown completely tax- free.
+Crystallised or uncrystallised funds can be passed on completely tax free to any beneficiary as a lump sum or as a drawdown pension (up to the lifetime allowance).
+Members who die below the age of 75 who haven't yet started their pension, or who are taking a drawdown pension, can pass on their remaining SSAS pension pot as a lump sum death benefit or as Flexi-Access Drawdown completely tax free.